bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 East of Zoedrem is the Sylvan Canyon, a very hospitable land when compared to its neighboring desert and mountains.
 The canyon walls protect its basin<!-- TODO.
 Is this the right word? -->, helping it grow grasslands and forests.
 Apart from this shy plantlife, the area is known for its large salt and gemstone deposits.
-The princedoms' colony of Viphoger was established to exploit this, but it too is now lost to The Penance.
+The princedom of Viphoger was established to exploit this, but it too is now lost to the Penance.

 #### Ichor Mountains
 Separating the deserts of Zoedrem and the Dead Sea are the Ichor Mountains.